Zakaria-EL-Guerdy/simple--recipe-PAGE/README.md

-this is a simple project (simple Recipe Page) using HTML and CSS from the website Frontend Mentor, I hope you like it.
+This is a simple Recipe Page using HTML and CSS from the website Frontend Mentor, I hope you like it.

 ![screencapture-zakaria-el-guerdy-github-io-simple-recipe-PAGE-website-2024-04-14-19_19_43](https://github.com/Zakaria-EL-Guerdy/simple--recipe-PAGE/assets/160786929/727ef520-6909-4d61-a38a-42906c0855e0)